 The founders of the Global Math Project, who created the video above, are on a mission to change our collective relationship with mathematics, and to help students across the globe find joy in math.
 We’re excited to help spread the word about how you can get involved, and bring the Global Math Project to your school during Global Math Week in October 2018, an event dedicated to math positivity.

 Grade School to High School It's All The Same!
 "I am still amazed by this.
 Exploding Dots has changed my fifth grade…www.theglobalmathproject.org

-The Exploding Dots Story will work in any classroom, with a variety of learning styles.
+The Exploding Dots Story works in any classroom, with a variety of learning styles.
 It’s an easy to understand mathematical model that brings context and understanding to a wide array of mathematical concepts from K-12 including:

 - place value

 - standard algorithms for addition, subtraction, multiplication, and long division

 - polynomial division

 - infinite sums

 Learn more about Exploding Dots from Global Math Project co-founder, James Tanton, below: